Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 ![](/resources/docs/proget-cran-internalfeed.png){height="" width="50%"}

-You'll then see several options related to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features.
-These are only for users looking to use third-party OSS packages.
-Leave these boxes unchecked, and select "Set Feed Features".
 You will then be directed to the new `internal-cran` feed, currently empty.

 ![](/resources/docs/proget-cran-feed-empty.png){height="" width="50%"}